s3prl/s3prl/README.md

 ------------------------------------
 1. [Create a personal fork](https://help.github.com/articles/fork-a-repo/) of the [main S3PRL repository](https://github.com/andi611/Self-Supervised-Speech-Pretraining-and-Representation-Learning) in GitHub.
 2. Make your changes in a named branch different from `master`, e.g. you create a branch `new-awesome-feature`.
+3. Contact us if you have any questions during development.
-3. [Generate a pull request](https://help.github.com/articles/creating-a-pull-request/) through the Web interface of GitHub.
+4. [Generate a pull request](https://help.github.com/articles/creating-a-pull-request/) through the Web interface of GitHub.
-4. Please verify that your code is free of basic mistakes, we appreciate any contribution!
+5. Please verify that your code is free of basic mistakes, we appreciate any contribution!

 [Back to Top](#table-of-contents)